 Flocked Christmas trees have become super popular for a reason!
-To me, a slightly flocked tree represents the beautiful quietness of the outdoors as snow starts to fall.
+To me, a slightly flocked tree represents the beautiful quietness of the outdoors as the snow starts to fall.

 I’ve spent a lot of time wondering how to flock a real Christmas tree, so I finally took the plunge and did it.
-Minor flocking is what I went for (I personally like the less-is-more approach, especially for a real tree) but the process is easy and you can quickly make the tree look more or less flocked.
+Minor flocking is what I went for (I like the less-is-more approach, especially for a real tree), but the process is easy, and you can quickly make the tree look more or less flocked.

 - 1 bag of SnoFlock (a single bag was enough for my medium sized 7 foot tree: I actually had almost a half of the bag left over.
 If you want to flock your tree more or it’s over double the size of mine, get two)

 - A spray bottle

 - A sifter

 I have also tried the spray-on flock.
 While it’s way easier to use, it just doesn’t look as snowy.
 If you want a lightly dusted look, then the spray stuff is fine, but I recommend SnoFlock for any serious flocking.

 Keep in mind that this is a messy procedure.
 You’ll want to make sure you don’t have any valuable rugs or furniture around your tree.